-Taken as the object of meditation by countless masters of India and Tibet, the image of the Buddha is supreme not just for its enchanting countenance, but for the immeasurable merit gleaned by admiring the Buddha's image with faith alone.
+- Countless masters of India and Tibet have taken Buddha statues as objects of meditation.
+The image of the Buddha is supreme, not just for its enchanting countenance, but for the immeasurable merit gleaned by admiring the Buddha's image with faith alone.

-From Dilgo Khyentse Rinpoche's advice on shamatha and vipasana practice:
+From Dilgo Khyentse Rinpoche's advice on shamatha and vipashyana practice:

 Either focus on the image of the Buddha as a whole, or in particular, focus on the unending uṣṇīṣa, the crown of the Buddha’s head, in order to attain the truth of the Noble Ones and pacify dullness.
 Or to attain samadhi and pacify agitation, focus your attention on the glorious knot at his heart center.
 Or to accomplish great merit and feel at ease, focus your attention on the clockwise turning coil of white hair between his eyebrows.
 Or to make throughout the world the great melody of Dharma pervade by teaching the Dharma to beings, focus you attention on the three lines at his throat center, the source of the sixty qualities of melodious speech, called ‘the conch of Dharma.’
 Wherever you wish to focus your attention, remain right there.